 I spent my 30’s searching for a diagnosis as an explanation but no doctor would give me one.
 My older brother worked for Mayo and one year at Christmas he thought it would be nice to give me the Mayo Clinic Family Health Book.
 This book is HUGE, bigger than the Bible.
 It contains every physical ailment and mental illness known to man- with photos.
 Upon receiving this nightmare of a gift I started diagnosing myself with new disorders/illnesses and on several different occasions, drove myself to the emergency room.
 I was never given more than a couple bags of saline and a prescription for Xanax (which I never filled but probably should’ve).
 I knew they were missing something.
 But really, how do ER doctors diagnose adoption trauma?
-I had ALL the symptoms, I just didn’t know it had a name.
+I had ALL the symptoms, I just didn’t realize it had a name.

 I had no idea there were thousands of other adoptees and mothers that felt this way.
-An army of grief: they had lost their mothers or their children.
+An army of grief: they had lost their mothers and/or their children.
 I had lost both.
 It wasn’t until I found community, support, and my mother that I finally began to mend.
 And that didn’t happen until I was 45 years old.
 If I’d had the information back then that I have now everything would’ve made sense, not just for me, but also for the family that raised me.

 (photo by Anne Heffron)